ag169/cifar/README.md

-# cifar
+# Cifar
-A simple repo in PyTorch for training conv-nets on CIFAR-10
+A simple repo in PyTorch for training classifiers on CIFAR-10